 Samples will be processed and retained according to local practice and the regulations pertaining to each institution.
-At participating sites, nasopharyngeal swab SARS-CoV-2 samples will be collected and sent to Gilead or its research partner for additional virologic testing.
+No samples will be obtained or retained by Gilead.

 7. ADVERSE EVENTS AND TOXICITY MANAGEMENT

 7.1.
 Definitions of Adverse Events and Serious Adverse Events